• Skip to content

 The reason many students earn a health sciences bachelor’s degree is to begin preparing for a graduate or professional school program.

 According to 2022 data from the Association of American Medical Colleges, a specialized health sciences degree was one of the seven most common types of undergraduate degrees earned before starting medical school.
-(Additional coursework may be required for admission to graduate or professional programs).
+Additional coursework may be required for admission to graduate or professional programs.
+We recommend you review admission requirements of the programs you are interested in pursuing.

 Where Health Sciences Majors Work